 Our programme of community service adds to our commitment to social awareness.
 We regularly visit the residents of our local retirement home, for example, and help at events in our local community centre in Bridge of Earn.

 BFGs (the Big Friendly Girls) is an initiative introduced and led by our Upper Sixth girls.
-It is a programme for BFGs to mentor younger Kilgraston Girls, providing them with someone to whom they can turn for advice and guidance.
+It is a programme for BFGs to mentor younger Kilgraston pupils, providing them with someone to whom they can turn for advice and guidance.

 Girls of the Lower Sixth can choose to follow the Caritas Award as part of their clubs and activities programme.
 The Caritas Award was introduced in 2011 – 2012 by the Bishops’ Conference of Scotland to recognise and promote the active faith commitment of young people in their final year of secondary school.
 This encompasses both community service and personal reflection and provides a formal, accredited recognition and structure for our girls’ contribution to the school and the local community.